HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 Note that since HVML requires UTF-8 encoding, `literal_char` is essentially a multibyte sequence corresponding to the string type.
 When the actual `literal_char` contains multiple Unicode characters, only the first character takes effect.

-#### 2.2.4) Description syntax of dynamic object method
+#### 2.2.4) Description Syntax of Dynamic Object Methods

 When describing the parameters and return values of the getter and setter methods of dynamic objects, we use the following syntax:

-1. When describing a parameter, the type of the parameter must be specified, plus an optional formal parameter name; if the parameter is optional, you can use `=` to give the default value of the formal parameter. like:
+1. When describing a parameter, the type of the parameter must be specified, plus an optional formal parameter name; if the parameter is optional, you can use `=` to give the default value of the formal parameter.
+For example:
     - `number $seconds`.
     - `boolean $case_insensitivity = false`.
     - `string`.
     - `string = 'auto'`.
-1. Optionally, add a colon U+003A (`:`) after the parameter type (and formal parameter name) and describe its purpose surrounded by backticks U+0060 (\`) (or use C language comment symbols) . like:
+1. Optionally, add a colon U+003A (`:`) after the parameter type (and formal parameter name) and describe its purpose surrounded by backticks U+0060 (\`) (or use C language comment symbols) .
+For example:
     - number $seconds: /\* seconds since epoch \*/
     - boolean $case\_insensitivity = false: \`performs a case-sensitive (@false) or a case-insensitive (@true) check.\`
     - string: locale category